sindresorhus/normalize-url/readme.md

 Type: `boolean`<br>
 Default: `false`

-Removes hash from the URL.
+Strip the hash part of the URL.

 ```js
 normalizeUrl('sindresorhus.com/about.html#contact');